ABKodes/Leetcode/README.md

 # Leetcode
-This is the repository where I solve problems from LeetCode.
+This is the repository where I solve problems from LeetCode using leetsync.